-Target Return

-Alignment Fee

-Distributions

-Governance

-Fund Name - ASR Dutch Science Park Fund

-AIF Manager - ASR Real Estate B.V.

-Fund Sponsor - One or more investing entities of ASR Group

-Fund & Tax Structure - Dutch fund for joint account (fonds voor gemene rekening);

-tax transparent vehicle

-- Real estate located on Science Parks in the Netherlands, mostly offices Investment Focus or research facilities established Science Parks in the Netherlands in-house and partially outsourced

-Portfolio - Portfolio of approximately € 98m (standing) and € 140 (pipeline) on

-Management In-house fund and asset management.
-Property management partially

-- Research driven acquisition and asset management model

-- IRR of >7% (net of fees and all expenses)

-- Distributable return of >5.0%

-- Target leverage of <30% Leverage

-The ability to deploy debt to a maximum of 30% of GAV, with a maximum of 60% during the Lock-up Period or until the date that the GAV reaches € 500m

-Liquidity Quarterly subscription and redemption mechanism

-Secondary Market Trading

-Initial Closing the date on which the first external investor(s) (not being the Sponsor)

-has (have) invested in the Fund, being the first of October 2021.

-Lock-up Period 60 month period starting at the Initial Closing

-Fund Term Unlimited Life

-Threshold fee Minimum threshold fee of € [X] per annum, until surpasses by

-Fund and Asset Management Fee

-Fund Management Fee - [X]% over below mentioned calculation base until € 500m GAV

-- [X]% over Fund GAV + Committed Pipeline Under Construction Value, Asset Management Fee

-[X]% over Fund GAV, between € 500m and € 1,000m GAV

-[X]% over Fund NAV, after € 1,000m Fund NAV

-Property Management Fee [X]% over the Invoiced Rent, minus all costs relating to property management services rendered by third parties (excluding VAT, if applicable), or;

-[X]% over the Invoiced Rent, plus local management fees, in relation to assets on a Science Park with a mature local management organisation

-[X]% of the Net Rental Revenue Quarterly dividend distributions

-Valuations Quarterly independent appraisals

-- Meeting of Investors

-- Investment Committee

-- Manager removal

-- Most Favoured Nations clause

-- Key Person clause

-Oversight AIFMD licence

-ISAE 3402 Type II
+Fund Name AIF Manager ASR Dutch Science Park Fund ASR Real Estate B.V.
+Fund Sponsor - One or more investing entities of ASR Group Fund & Tax Structure Dutch fund for joint account (fonds voor gemene rekening); tax transparent vehicle Investment Focus - Real estate located on Science Parks in the Netherlands, mostly offices or research facilities Portfolio - Portfolio of approximately € 100m (standing) and € 245 (committed pipeline) on established Science Parks in the Netherlands Management - In-house fund and asset management.
+Property management partially 5 in-house and partially outsourced - Research driven acquisition and asset management model Target Return - IRR of >7% (net of fees and all expenses) 5 - Distributable return of >5.0% Leverage - Low leverage strategy 5 - The ability to deploy debt to a maximum of 30% of GAV, with a maximum of 60% during the Lock-up Period or until the date that the GAV reaches € 500m Liquidity - Quarterly subscription and redemption mechanism - Secondary Market Trading Initial Closing - the date on which the first external investor(s) (not being the Sponsor) has (have) invested in the Fund, being the first of October 2021.
+Lock-up Period - 60 month period starting at the Initial Closing Fund Term - Unlimited Life Threshold fee - Minimum threshold fee of € per annum, until surpasses by Fund and Asset Management Fee Fund Management Fee % over below mentioned calculation base Asset Management Fee % over Fund GAV + Committed Pipeline Under Construction Value, until € 500m GAV % over Fund GAV, between € 500m and € 1,000m GAV % over Fund NAV, after € 1,000m Fund NAV Property Management Fee % over the Invoiced Rent, minus all costs relating to property management services rendered by third parties (excluding VAT, if applicable), or; % over the Invoiced Rent, plus local management fees, in relation to assets on a Science Park with a mature local management organisation Alignment Fee % of the Net Rental Revenue Distributions - Quarterly dividend distributions Valuations - Quarterly independent appraisals Governance - Meeting of Investors - Investment Committee - Manager removal - Most Favoured Nations clause - Key Person clause Oversight - AIFMD licence - ISAE 3402 Type II